ben-wangz/blog/docs/src/articles/kubernetes/argocd/database/neo4j/README.md

 1. k8s is ready
 2. argocd is ready and logged in
+3. ingress is ready
-3. cert-manager is ready and the clusterissuer named `self-signed-ca-issuer` is ready
+4. cert-manager is ready
+    * the clusterissuer named `self-signed-ca-issuer` is ready

 ## installation